-ENG 251 Survey of World Literature I 3 cr.
+ENG 251 Survey of World Literature I (3 cr.)

 Examines major works of world literature from the ancient period to the early 17th century.
 Involves critical reading and writing.
-This course has been designated as a "writing intensive" course according to standards developed by the English department.
-ENG 251 and ENG 252 may be taken out of order.Prerequisite: ENG 112 or its equivalent.Lecture 3 hours per week.
+ENG 251 has been designated as a "writing intensive" course according to standards developed by the English department.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 252 Survey of World Literature II 3 cr.
+ENG 252 Survey of World Literature II (3 cr.)

 Examines major works of world literature from the 17th century to the present era.
 Involves critical reading and writing.
-This course has been designated as a "writing intensive" course according to standards developed by the English department.
-ENG 251 and ENG 252 may be taken out of order.Prerequisite: ENG 112 or equivalent.Lecture 3 hours per week.
+ENG 252 has been designated as a "writing intensive" course according to standards developed by the English department.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 253 Survey of African-American Literature I 3 cr.
+ENG 253 Survey of African-American Literature I (3 cr.)

 Examines selected works by African-American writers from the colonial period to the early 20th century.
 Involves critical reading and writing.
 ENG 253 has been designated as a "writing intensive" course according to standards developed by the English department.
-ENG 253 and ENG 254 may be taken out of order.Prerequisite: ENG 112 or equivalent.Lecture 3 hours per week.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 254 Survey of African-American Literature II 3 cr.
+ENG 254 Survey of African-American Literature II (3 cr.)

-Examines selected works by African-American writers from the Harlem/New Negro Renaissance to the contemporary period.
+Examines selected works by African-American writers from the colonial period to the early 20th century.
 Involves critical reading and writing.
-ENG 254 has been designated as a "writing intensive" course according to standards developed by the English department.Prerequisite: ENG 112 or its equivalent.Lecture 3 hours per week.
+ENG 254 has been designated as a "writing intensive" course according to standards developed by the English department.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 273 Women in Literature I 3 cr.
+ENG 273 Women in Literature I (3 cr.)

 Examines literature by and about women prior to 1900.
 Involves critical reading and writing.
 ENG 273 has been designated as a "writing intensive" course according to standards developed by the English department.
-ENG 273 and ENG 274 may be taken out of order.Prerequisite: ENG 112 or its equivalent.Lecture 3 hours per week.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 274 Women in Literature II 3 cr.
+ENG 274 Women in Literature II (3 cr.)

-Examines literature by and about women from 1900 to the present.
+Examines literature by and about women from about 1900 to the present.
 Involves critical reading and writing.
 ENG 274 has been designated as a "writing intensive" course according to standards developed by the English department.
-ENG 273 and ENG 274 may be taken out of order.Prerequisite: ENG 112 or its equivalent.Lecture 3 hours per week.
+Prerequisite: ENG 112 or equivalent.
+Lecture 3 hours per week.

-ENG 295 Topics in English: The American Romantics in Italy 3 cr.
+ENG 295 Topics in English: The American Romantics in Italy (3 cr.)

 Focuses on the writers of American Romanticism and the diaries, novels, journals, poetry, letters, and dispatches that grew from their engagement with Italy.
 Provides students with an understanding of American Romanticism through its encounter with Italy, and students will engage these elements themselves in Venice, Padua, Florence, Rome, Naples, Pompeii, and Sorrento.
-This course will be inter-disciplinary, exploring Italian art, architecture, history, music, language, and culture.Prerequisite: ENG 112 or the equivalent.Lecture 3 hours per week.
+This course will be inter-disciplinary, exploring Italian art, architecture, history, music, language, and culture.
+Prerequisite: ENG 112 or the equivalent.
+Lecture 3 hours per week.